The Cons of Pair Programming

 Having two people working on a single initiative may seem like a waste of valuable resources.
 Indeed, it’s true that pair programming won’t be able to complete a project in half the time.

 Still, the greater overhead that pair programming incurs is typically balanced by the higher-quality code and a more efficient, effective final result.
-You pay more in costs upfront, but you can recover your investment over the lifetime of the
+You pay more in costs upfront, but you can recover your investment over the lifetime of the project, since you’ll spend less time maintaining the codebase.

 Pair programming isn’t usually sustainable enough to be practiced all of the time.
 The ideal amount of time to spend pair programming seems to be around 2 to 2.5 hours—and don’t forget to take breaks!